 The 440-square-foot lab will mimic a UPS store in both appearance and function.
-With job training materials provided by UPS and adapted by Dr. Wiley and her staff, students will learn a range of employment skills including customer service, packaging, merchandising, display and printing.
+With job training materials provided by UPS and adapted by Dr. Wiley and her staff, students will learn a range of employment skills including customer service, packaging, merchandising, and printing.
 Participants in the summer months will receive $10.50 an hour through a partnership with the City of Los Angeles Hire L.A.
 Youth Program.

 The UPS Store Workforce Training Lab is the first program of its kind nationwide located in a speech clinic.
 L.A.
 Speech and Language Therapy Center has been helping children with autism and other speech-related disorders for more than three decades.

 Click below to watch CBS coverage of the opening of our UPS Store Workforce Learning Lab.

 Summer Employment Readiness Sleepaway Camp